Treatment of mental disorders: Influences

 There are numbers of practitioners who have influenced the treatment of modern mental disorders.
-One of the most important among them was Benjamin Rush.
-Benjamin Rush (1746–1813) was considered the Father of American Psychiatry for his many works and studies in the mental health field.
+During the 18th century in Philippe Pinel a French physician helped/advocated for better treatment of patients with mental disorders.
+Similar to Pinel Benjamin Rush, a Philadelphian physician believed patients just needed time away from the stresses of modern life.
+Which he believed was the cause of mental disorders to develop.
+Benjamin Rush(1746–1813) was considered the Father of American Psychiatry for his many works and studies in the mental health field.
 He tried to classify different types of mental disorders, he theorized about their causes, and tried to find possible cures for them.
 Rush believed that mental disorders were caused by poor blood circulation, though he was wrong.
 He also described Savant Syndrome and had an approach to addictions.

 Other important early psychiatrists include George Parkman, Oliver Wendell Holmes Sr., George Zeller, Carl Jung, Leo Kanner, and Peter Breggin.
 George Parkman (1790–1849) got his medical degree at the University of Aberdeen in Scotland.
 He was influenced by Benjamin Rush, who inspired him to take interest in the state asylums.
 He trained at the Parisian Asylum.
 Parkman wrote several papers on treatment for the mentally ill.
 Oliver Wendell Holmes Sr.(1809–1894) was an American Physician who wrote many famous writings on medical treatments.
 George Zeller (1858–1938) was famous for his way of treating the mentally ill.
 He believed they should be treated like people and did so in a caring manner.
 He banned narcotics, mechanical restraints, and imprisonment while he was in charge at Peoria State Asylum.
 Peter Breggin (1939–present) disagrees with the practices of harsh psychiatry such as electroconvulsive therapy.

+Classification

+German Physician Emil Kraepelin was more interested in the causes of mental disorders and potential classifications rather than focusing on and attempting to treating symptoms of mental disorders.
+This led to the classification of manic depression and Schizophrenia, as well as the start of a framework for classifying other disorders.
+However this method of research/work was ignored until the need for a universal classification system.
+This need would later lead to the creation of the DSM.
+Which not only provided classification of mental disorders but helped to understand where to start in terms of treatment.